 DON'T HAVE THE TIME TO SIT AND READ?
 NOW YOU CAN LISTEN OR DOWNLOAD (OR) SUBSCRIBE TO MY AUDIO PODCAST.

-My wife is one of the few people I confide in.
+I also really like her.
+Naturally, she's one of the few people I confide in.

-She, in particular, knows things about me no one else does, things that may make you laugh your head off, and some that may make you cry.
+She, in particular, knows things about me no one else does, things that may make you laugh your head off and things that may make you cry.
 There are days when I can’t wait to head home and share with her some profoundly insightful lesson I just learned about God, about myself, or a juicy rumor … uh … story I just heard.
 I’m deeply grateful to God for blessing me with a wife who gets me, loves me, and is often times my buddy.

 I start part two of this series through the Old Testament book of Esther with that tidbit about relational intimacy because our man, Xerxes is desperately in need of not only a wife, but a leading lady who’s also his buddy.